 Use of peer-to-peer (referred to as P2P) networks such as Napster, Kazaa, Gnutella, Grokster, Limewire and similar services.

-Any other non-business related activities that will cause congestion, disruption of networks or systems including, but not limited to: Internet games, online gaming, unnecessary Listserve subscriptions, E-mail attachments, chat rooms and messaging services.
+Any other non-educational/school related activities that may cause congestion, disruption of networks or systems including, but not limited to: Internet games, online gaming, unnecessary Listserve subscriptions, E-mail attachments, chat rooms and messaging services.

-Staff shall be aware that their conduct or information they publish could reflect on the reputation of the Commonwealth.
+Staff shall be aware that their conduct or information they publish could reflect on the reputation of the District.
 Therefore, professionalism in all communications is of the utmost importance.

 Staff members who choose to use E-mail to transmit sensitive or confidential information should encrypt such communications using the Enterprise Standards (X.509 certificates) and approved product for secure electronic messaging services.